SmritiManikand/Airline-Satisfaction-Prediction-Using-ML/README.md

 ## Articles published / References

-[1] Reichheld, Frederick F. ”The one number you need to grow.”
+1. Reichheld, Frederick F. ”The one number you need to grow.”
 Harvard business review 81.12 (2003): 46-55.

-[2] Keiningham, Timothy L., et al. ”A longitudinal examination of net promoter and firm revenue growth.”
+2. Keiningham, Timothy L., et al. ”A longitudinal examination of net promoter and firm revenue growth.”
 Journal of Marketing 71.3 (2007): 39-51.

-[3] Oliver, Richard L. ”Cognitive, affective, and attribute bases of the satisfaction response.”
+3. Oliver, Richard L. ”Cognitive, affective, and attribute bases of the satisfaction response.”
 Journal of consumer research 20.3 (1993): 418- 430.
-[4] Jang, Sungha, Ashutosh Prasad, and Brian T. Ratchford. ”How consumers use product reviews in the purchase decision process.”
-Marketing letters 23.3 (2012): 825-838.
-[5] Mudambi, Susan M., and David Schuff. ”What makes a helpful review?
-A study of customer reviews on Amazon. com.”
-MIS quarterly 34.1 (2010): 185-200.